culturehack/data-tool/sources/37356066-CultureHive.md

 size_description: "The database contains over 1,000 resources, mostly in PDF format."
 licences:
   - "CC-BY-NC-SA"
-  cence_description: "Resources and data are released under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license.
+licence_description: "Resources and data are released under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license.
 This allows for non-commercial use of the data so long as CultureHive and the original author are given credit and that derivative works (works based on the CC-licensed resources) are also made available under the same license."
 media: data
 formats:
   - JSON